matthieu-boussard/craft-ai-client-python/README.md

 #### Missing Values

-If one of these properties value is **missing**, this latter can be handled if the key *deactivate_missing_values: false* is added to the agent configuration.
-In this configuration, you can send a `null` value for a context attribute value to tell **craft ai** that the value is missing. **craft ai** will take into account as much as possible from this incomplete context.
+If one of these properties value is **missing**, you can send a `null` value for a context attribute value to tell **craft ai** that the value is missing. **craft ai** will take into account as much as possible from this incomplete context.

 A context with a missing value looks like:
 ```json